DerwenAI/strwythura/NOTES.md

   * fix Part 5:
      - also update `count` and `rank` for ER and TAXO nodes in the ERKG
      - fix the logic in `ctx.py: promote_er_nodes()`
+     - filter the `strw:co_occurs_with` relations based on quantiles
+     - add edges for `strw:compound_elem_of`

   * fix Part 7:
      - semantic random walk: nothing back from the shortest paths?
      - need to visualize subgraph
      - perform a real random walk, based on a model

-  * filter the `strw:co_occurs_with` relations based on quantiles

-  * add edges for `strw:compound_elem_of`
+     - refactor the call to `extract_question_subgraph()`

   * impl Part 4:
-     - build an HITL interface for accept/reject/override LLM suggestions on lex nodes w/o NER
+     - build a Streamlit UI for accept/reject/override LLM suggestions on lex nodes w/o NER
      - operate on the serialized files (offline)
-     - `FastAPI` webapp, using `DSPy` suggestion
+     - use `DSPy` suggestions
      - use autocompletion to guide selections based on domain context
      - actions:
          + NounChunk -> Lemma, or Synonym
 	 + ParsedNoun -> Lemma, or Synonym

   * formalize the description about the reranker process
      - https://www.lancedb.com/docs/reranking/custom-reranker/